web3-authn/tatchi/examples/tatchi-docs/src/docs/concepts/architecture.md

 ::: tip **Steps:**
 1. **Preparation** – Validate inputs and fetch nonce/block hash; compute canonical intent digest in the VRF worker.
-2. **ConfirmTxFlow** – Single TouchID prompt in the VRF worker; derive WrapKeySeed and VRF proof; send WrapKeySeed/wrapKeySalt to the signer over MessageChannel.
+2. **ConfirmTxFlow** – Single TouchID prompt; VRF worker runs Shamir 3-pass (or explicit Recovery Mode), derives `WrapKeySeed`, and produces the VRF proof; only the seed + salt cross to the signer.
-3. **Signing** – Signer worker derives/decrypts the deterministic NEAR key and signs the transaction(s).
+3. **Signing** – Signer worker derives/decrypts the deterministic NEAR key with the KEK and signs the transaction(s).
 4. **Broadcasting** – Wallet broadcasts signed txs to NEAR RPC, receives results, and reconciles nonce.

 **Single biometric prompt** per transaction.